jdiperi88/trivia/read.md

 1. Clone or download the repository (by clicking the green button)
 2. Inside your terminal, cd into the root folder of the application
 3. Run npm install to install the dependencies
-4. npm run dev and type localhost:8080 to run application
+4. npm run dev and type localhost:8080 to run application.